thomassie/thomassie.github.io/InteractiveCV.md

 **2 Skills and opinions**

 Next, I wanted to provide an overview about my skills and proficiency (left side), and about certain things I (dis)like (right side).
 I decided for lollipop charts because their are lighter than bar charts, but provide the same visual perception: clean, clear and fast.
 When looking closely you can see that the two charts overlap a bit.
 I arranged them like this to make better use of space on the dashboard.
 Also, I'm not a huge fan of dashboards that use a tile approach to display different elements.
 I think it makes a dashboard look more technical than necessary and, even worse, one might get the impression that the dashboard was designed using default settings.
-I don't like that...
+I'm not a huge fan of that...

 ![CV --- Skills.png]({{site.baseurl}}/img/CV --- Skills.png)